-Winter is the biggest challenge for cyclists.
-Some are quite trivial, such as cold, snow, ice and wetness.
-But these conditions also take a toll on the bike, be it dirt, salt or wetness.
+Winter presents the biggest challenge for cyclists.
+Some are quite trivial such as cold, snow, ice and wetness.
+However, these conditions also take a considerable toll on the bicycle, be it dirt, salt or moisture.

-This raises the question of all questions: Is chain wax the right choice in winter too?
-Because we know that waxed chains offer less corrosion protection than oil?
+This leads to the question of all questions: Is chain wax the right choice for winter too?
+Because we know that a waxed chain offers less corrosion protection than oil?

 => The quick answer: Yes